mesosphere/dcos-docs-site/pages/services/couchbase/0.2.0-5.5.0/limitations/index.md

 Out-of-band configuration modifications are not supported.
 The {{ model.techName }} service's core responsibility is to deploy and maintain the service with a specified configuration.
 In order to do this, the service assumes that it has ownership of task configuration.
 If an end-user makes modifications to individual tasks through out-of-band configuration operations, the service will override those modifications at a later time.
 For example:

-- If a task crashes, it will be restarted with the configuration known to the scheduler, not one modified out-of-band.
+- If a task crashes, it will be restarted with the configuration known to the Scheduler, not one modified out-of-band.
 - If a configuration update is initiated, all out-of-band modifications will be overwritten during the rolling update.

 ## Scaling